Masha and the Bear: Bear

 The bear is a retired circus brown bear in Moscow who lives in a house hollowed out of a tree in the forest.
 His past occupation makes him very talented in performing arts (like juggling, unicycling, and even stage magic) although he's also known to dabble into other hobbies and even some intellectual pursuits.
 Some episodes feature flashbacks in which he remembers his childhood as a cub in the same house.
 In the Russian-language version, Masha calls him "Mishka" (Мишка, or named Medved in the intro), a diminutive form of the name Mikhail (i.e. "Mikey"), which is also the traditional name given to bears in Russian tales.
 He is a huge bear with a big heart and he is Masha's father-like figure, as well as a friendly figure to her.
 He was voiced by Boris Kutnevich, Denis Naskarov and Irina Kukushkina.
-He became as pink as he is (a Barbie-styled Bear) with his hair flipped at the end of “Shower Power”.
+He became as pink as he is (a Barbie-styled Bear) with his hair flipped at the end of "Shower Power".

 Masha's pets

 A terrier (dog), a goat and a pig (and in the episode "How They Met", three chickens) who live outside Masha's house in her front yard (currently live in a well), but almost every time Masha comes out, they hide themselves to avoid her.
 The Pig is often forced to play with Masha, who makes it dress up like a baby in a stroller.
 In the episode "Dance Fever" it is revealed that the pig's name is Rosie.
-In the episodes “Laundry Day”, “Growing Potion”, “New Kids on the Block” and other episodes, it is revealed that the pig (Rosie) is a baby.
+In the episodes "Laundry Day", "Growing Potion", "New Kids on the Block" and other episodes, it is revealed that the pig (Rosie) is a baby.

 The wild animals

-The wild animals are a bunny, red squirrels, hedgehogs and two wolves.
+The wild animals are a rabbit, red squirrels, hedgehogs and two wolves.
 Masha and a certain Hare—in "One, two three!
-Light the Christmas Tree", Father Frost's list calls him 'Bunny' (he was also named Bunny in “Tracks of Unknown Animals” and “No Trespassing”), and in "Surprise!
-Surprise!" he delivers painted eggs—often play hockey (specifically ice hockey? if so, say that) together (and make a mess or accidentally hurt someone).
+Light the Christmas Tree", Father Frost's list calls him 'Bunny' (he was also named Bunny in "Tracks of Unknown Animals" and "No Trespassing"), and in "Surprise!
+Surprise!" he delivers painted eggs—often play hockey together.
 Bunny is occasionally an antagonist of the Bear, due to stealing carrots from the Bear's garden.
 The two Wolves live in a derelict ambulance car on top of a hill, often looking for something to eat, and act as medics for any apparent injuries or illnesses, though they sometimes fear Masha (living in an ambulance cab and acting as medics is a pun on the idiomatic expression, "wolves are orderlies of the woods").